 Wilbinga is a beach located only a few kilometres north of Perth, and is used for fishing, camping and motorbike riding.
-It has become a popular destination over the last few years because it’s one of the closest camping grounds to Perth, and you are allowed to ride motorbikes there.
+It has become a popular destination over the last few years because it’s one of the closest 4WD tracks near Perth.
 There are a large number of four wheel drive tracks that you can play around on, some of which are actually quite challenging for the average car.
 The beach is much like the rest of Western Australian beaches; simple beautiful.
 We managed to get some decent fish there as well, which adds to the fun!

 Where is Wilbinga?